Morocco Magic and Mystery Gay Travel Cultural Tour

 Rising up from the plain is Marrakech – Morocco’s fourth imperial city.
 Marrakech is known as The Pearl of the South, and it is a truly magical place, magnificently situated in an oasis, with the High Atlas Mountains as a backdrop.

-One of the greatest delights of being in Marrakech is to stroll through its souks.
-There we can see leather workers, shoemakers, dyers, brass-smiths, spice merchants and antique dealers in their working quarters and shops.
-We’ll wander around the legendary Djemaa al F’na Square which is always filled with entertainers, medicine-men, musicians, acrobats, storytellers, soothsayers, and snake charmers.
+Once back in Marrakech, the rest of the day is at your leisure.
+One of the greatest delights of being in Marrakech is strolling through its souks.
+Check out leather workers, shoemakers, dyers, brass smiths, spice merchants, and antique dealers in their working quarters and shops.

+The afternoon is free to enjoy on your own.
 Marrakech features a wide variety of restaurants, ranging from sidewalk cafés ideal for people-watching to restaurants housed in traditional Marrakech mansions.
-Tonight, we will have our farewell dinner together, and perhaps savor typical Moroccan cuisines such as couscous, harira, tagine, and pastilla.
+Tonight, we will have our farewell dinner together.

 Day 11: Farewell to our Gay Morocco Tour Group